ms-van3t-devs/ms-van3t/README.md

 If using the LTE version in this very simple toy case, it is possible to connect at most 23 UEs to the enB (due to LENA framework limitation).
 You can avoid this problem by using the option `--ns3::LteEnbRrc::SrsPeriodicity=[value]"` where [value]=0, 2, 5, 10, 20, 40, 80, 160, 320.
 In this way you can add more UEs.
 Example: `./waf --run "v2i-lte --ns3::LteEnbRrc::SrsPeriodicity=160"`

 **List of the most important options:**
-* --realtime				   [bool] decide to run the simulation using the realtime scheduler or not
+* `--realtime                  [bool] decide to run the simulation using the realtime scheduler or not`
-* --sim-time                   [double] simulation time
+* `--sim-time                  [double] simulation time`
-* --sumo-gui                   [bool] decide to show sumo-gui or not
+* `--sumo-gui                  [bool] decide to show sumo-gui or not`
-* --server-aggregate-output	   [bool] if true, the server will print every second a report on the number of DENM sent and CAM received correctly
+* `--server-aggregate-output   [bool] if true, the server will print every second a report on the number of DENM sent and CAM received correctly`
-* --sumo-updates 			   [double] frequency of SUMO updates
+* `--sumo-updates              [double] frequency of SUMO updates`
-* --send-cam 				   [bool] enable vehicles to send CAM
+* `--send-cam                  [bool] enable vehicles to send CAM`
-* --asn                        [bool] if true, CAMs and DENMs are encoded and decoded using ASN.1
+* `--asn                       [bool] if true, CAMs and DENMs are encoded and decoded using ASN.1`
-* --lonlat					   [bool] if true, the position information included in CAMs id traslated from XY to lonlat geo coordinates
+* `--lonlat                    [bool] if true, the position information included in CAMs id traslated from XY to lonlat geo coordinates`
-* --csv-log:                   [string] prefix of the CSV log files where to save the disaggregated data coming from the CAMs received by the server and the DENMs received by the vehicles (the user can then use this sample application to build more complex logging mechanisms and/or log additional data coming from the server and/or the vehicles)
+* `--csv-log                   [string] prefix of the CSV log files where to save the disaggregated data coming from the CAMs received by the server and the DENMs received by the vehicles (the user can then use this sample application to build more complex logging mechanisms and/or log additional data coming from the server and/or the vehicles)`

 # Simple V2V example and V2V applications

-*ms-van3t* currently support two stack/communication technologies for V2V:
+*ms-van3t* currently supports two stack/communication technologies for V2V:
-- 802.11p, (sample program name: `v2v-80211p`)
+- 802.11p (sample program name: `v2v-80211p`)
 - C-V2X Mode 4 (sample program name: `v2v-cv2x`)

 To run the program: